 - Symptoms: Thick discharge which might be coupled with a foul smell.

 - Is it normal?: As long as the discharge is not smelling too much, there’s no reason to worry.
 It is absolutely normal for it to come as a side-effect of certain medications.

 - How to deal with it: Keep the area dry and hygienic.
 Make sure to use panty liners to soak up the excess discharge.

 This is caused by a parasite called trichomonas vaginalis and can increase the risk of getting HIV/AIDS.

 - Symptoms: Itchy vagina with a thin, foul-smelling discharge.
 Urination and sex might cause pain or burn.

-- Is it normal?: Not normal, and must be treated immediately.
+- Is it normal?: It is not normal and must be treated immediately.

 - How to deal with it: Bring it to the attention of your doctor immediately – they might run some tests and diagnose the problem.

 Types of Abnormal Vaginal Discharge and Their Symptoms